bLakshmankumar/Cyber-Sec/README.md

  [https://github.com/bLakshmankumar/cyber-sec/blob/main/Cyber-Sec-Class-9-NW-Architecture]

 ![Screenshot 2024-02-19 212742](https://github.com/bLakshmankumar/cyber-sec/assets/109284987/6f484b28-7f49-4655-8c06-f6ae78491730)

 # NOTE : Access switches(AS) primarily connect end-user(Employee) devices, such as computers, printers, phones, to the local network.
 #        CoreSwitch(CS) contains Entrire Organization of the Traffic.
 That entire traffic we can call it as netflow data.
 #        NIDS is a copy of CS or copying of all organization traffic flow data.
+# Note : We can deploy n-number of NIDS/NIPS based on Traffic,  We can call like nx1 nx2 and etc.

 # Cyber-Security-Class-10 :
 ===========================